boundlessgeo/qgis-connect-plugin/docs/source/index.rst

 ======================================

-The main goal of |connect_plugin| is to help users setting up Boundless Plugin Repository within QGIS and make it easier for them to install plugins and their components.
-The current version provides:
+The main goal of |connect_plugin| is to help users setting up Boundless Plugin Repository within QGIS and make it easier for them to install plugins and also access additional resources like training materials, lessons, profiles, styles, etc. The current version provides:

 * Boundless Connect Login
 * Support for local directory-based plugins repository
 * Automated way of installing additional non-Boundless plugins
 * Ability to install QGIS plugins from local ZIP packages
-* Notifications about updates for Boundless plugins and automated way to install them
+* Search for additional resources in Boundless Connect portal and ability to download/view them

 |connect_plugin| is the only "core" plugin shipped with |BLQGIS|, and will act
 as a single entry point to Boundless technology and content for QGIS